inariksit/cclaw-zettelkasten/legal_ontology.md

 * Represent procedural stages of Spanish civil hearings
 * Semantically enrich legal texts
 <!-- * Represent top-level concepts (e.g. ownership) -->

+[Ashley (2010)]() presents a domain ontology for supporting case-based reasoning.
+Previous cases are encoded in an ontology, so that lawyers can find relevant analogies, despite shallow dissimilarities---Ashley names, among others, a hunter scaring away ducks another hunter is about to shoot, and a baseball spectator picking a baseball from another fan who caught it first, but dropped because others tackled him.

+> [T]he domain ontology will have to represent some fundamental categories of human agency (See Breuker and Hoekstra 2004b) such as:
+> * Interference: not interfering, interfering physically with, preventing someone’s reaching a goal
+> * Intentionality: acting unintentionally, negligently, knowingly or intentionally
+> * Objectiveness of intention: hiding ones intentions, being ambiguous about them or manifesting them clearly”

 TODO: where should things like [Lynx: Legal Knowledge Graph](http://www.lynx-project.eu/) be placed?